Mark Wassouf

 Commercial Arbitration

-He has acted in commercial claims conducted under the rules of the major arbitration institutions, including the ICC, Singapore International Arbitration Centre (SIAC), the London Centre for International Arbitration (LCIA), the London Maritime Arbitrators Association (LMAA), the United Nations Commission on International Trade Law (UNCITRAL) and the International Centre for the Settlement of Investment Disputes (ICSID).
+Mark has acted as counsel in numerous commercial arbitrations conducted under the rules of the major arbitration institutions, including the ICC, Singapore International Arbitration Centre (SIAC), the London Centre for International Arbitration (LCIA), the London Maritime Arbitrators Association (LMAA), the United Nations Commission on International Trade Law (UNCITRAL) and the International Centre for the Settlement of Investment Disputes (ICSID).

-- M&A dispute between energy companies in East Africa (LCIA Rules) – Mark acted for the purchaser of shares in an East African energy company in a US$60 million fraud / breach of warranties claim (led by Nick Craig KC, 3VB) (confidential award handed down in September 2023)
+- M&A dispute between energy companies in East Africa (LCIA Rules) – Mark acted for the purchaser of shares in an East African energy company in a US$60 million fraud / breach of warranties claim (led by Nick Craig KC, 3VB).

-- Oil and gas dispute in the Middle East (Gulf) region (ICC Rules) – Mark was instructed as sole counsel to a large Gulf energy company in an UNCITRAL arbitration concerning the scheme by which oil was to be extracted from a large offshore gas field (concluded with a settlement in mid-2023).
+- Oil and gas dispute in the Middle East (Gulf) region (ICC Rules) – Mark was instructed as sole counsel to a large Gulf energy company in an UNCITRAL arbitration concerning the scheme by which oil was to be extracted from a large offshore gas field.

-- Energy related dispute in East Africa (ICC Rules) – Mark was sole counsel to a Kenyan subsidiary of an energy major in an ICC arbitration arising out of a fuel supply agreement (confidential award handed down in May 2023).
+- Energy related dispute in East Africa (ICC Rules) – Mark was sole counsel to a Kenyan subsidiary of an energy major in an ICC arbitration arising out of a fuel supply agreement.

 - Banking dispute in the Middle East (ICC Rules) – Mark acted for a large Middle Eastern bank in a commercial dispute against an international banking conglomerate.
-The dispute concerned complex allegations of negligence and fraud, as well as the construction of a contractual indemnity as a matter of Shari’ah law (led by Rupert Reed KC, Serle Court) (concluded with a settlement in 2021).
+The dispute concerned complex allegations of negligence and fraud, as well as the construction of a contractual indemnity as a matter of Shari’ah law (led by Rupert Reed KC, Serle Court).

 - Aviation dispute in South-East Asia (SIAC Rules) – Mark acted for the claimant in a large dispute related to the supply of services under a series of contracts in the aviation sector.